*If your integration is already configured and you want to learn about the actual usage of the integration, please go here*

 - Tick the “Add to ‘Fail & Issue’” box if you want this field to appear when reporting an issue from PractiTest to Jira.

 - Choose if and where you want to map this Jira field to - to a PractiTest dedicated field, or to the description of the PractiTest entity.
 Please note: If you choose to map it to a field - the list of PractiTest fields that will appear will contain only custom fields that match the type of the Jira field you chose (text-text, number-number etc.) and are also linked to either requirements or issues.
+If you chose the Jira Priority field, you will be able to map it to PractiTest Priority system field.

 - Once you choose to map to fields, you will need to choose whether to present the data in the issues field or in the requirement field, or both.
 If the PractiTest field you chose is linked only to one of them, then you will have only that option to map to.